nambasaf/Task-Categorizer-Microservice/README.md

 netflix	Entertainment
 other	Other

-These rules can be expanded if needed.
+These rules may be expanded if needed.

-UML Sequence Diagram
+8. UML Sequence Diagram

-Below is the sequence of interactions between a test program and the microservice:
+8.1 Interaction Diagram

 Test Program              Task Categorizer Microservice
      |                               |